vierja/mercadolibre.github.com/_posts/guide/for-sellers/shipping/2013-01-08-shipping-overview.markdown

 ---

-Listings in MercadoLibre can have 4 different shipping modes:
+Listings in MercadoLibre can have 4 different shipping modes

 <ol class="ch-list">
 <li><strong>not specified</strong>